 Bid and Ask

-First of all, it is important to know about the basic Ask and Bid prices.
-Ask price is the price at which you buy the asset.
-Bid is the price at which the asset is sold.
-Ask and Bid quotes are the quotes at which you open your CFD-type deals on the IQ Option platform.
-The difference between Ask and Bid prices is called Spread.
+First of all, it is important to understand the concept of Ask and Bid prices.
+The Bid price is the price the buyer is paying.
+The Ask price is the price the seller is receiving.
+Ask and Bid quotes are the prices at which you open your CFD-type deals on the IQ Option platform.
+The difference between Ask and Bid prices is called the Spread.

 You may enable the visibility of Ask and Bid quotes in the settings menu and this is what it will look like:

 So how does it work?
 Let’s look at an example.

 Let’s say you open a deal on GBP\NZD, under the Forex tab.
 You make a prediction that the price will go up and open a <Long> position by clicking <Buy>:

 The deal is opened at the level of the current <Ask>, 1.8589.
 This means that in order to close the deal with a profit, the Bid quote at the moment you close the deal has to be higher than the Ask price at which the position was opened.
 Basically, you want to sell the asset (close the deal) for a higher price than the one at which you bought it.

 That said, remember that on IQ Option you do not actually own the asset, but rather profit from investing in the price development.